Get Free Solar Panel Quotes

 The energy industry has been volatile over the past year – supplies have run low, prices have soared, and energy companies have gone bust.
 But what’s in store for 2023?

-Brits will need to brace themselves for another spike in energy prices from April 2023, though by not as much as anticipated.
-Thankfully, energy bills should start to fall again in July, but experts have suggested prices probably won’t return to pre-pandemic levels.
+Brits will need to brace themselves for another spike in energy prices from April 2023.
+Energy bills should start to fall again in July, but experts have suggested prices probably won’t return to pre-pandemic levels.

 Want a better idea of how much you can expect to pay for energy in 2023?
 We’ll take you through everything you need to know in this article, including information on prices, details on support from the government, and tips on how to reduce your bills.